takahiro-ino/mod_auth_mellon/README.md

         # Default: None set.
         #MellonIdPMetadataGlob /etc/apache2/mellon/*-metadata.xml

-        # MellonIdpPublicKeyFile is the full path of the public key of the
-        # IdP.
-This parameter is optional if the public key is embedded
-        # in the IdP's metadata file, or if a certificate authority is
-        # used.
-This parameter cannot be used if multiple IdP are configured.
-        # Default: None set.
-        MellonIdPPublicKeyFile /etc/apache2/mellon/idp-public-key.pem

         # MellonIdPCAFile is the full path to the certificate of the
         # certificate authority.
 This can be used instead of an
         # certificate for the IdP.